DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 "Guh!?"

 Intense light <span title="jp. 灼くnot literal meaning, it is so strong that it blinded her">burned</span> Reiren eyes.
-This something jumped out, aiming at staggering elf.
+Then [something] jumped out, aiming at staggering elf.
 The moment it entered Kai and Rinne field of vision, they started moving.

 "Come here, elf!"